Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 An ARKG public seed is represented as a COSE_Key structure [RFC9052] with `kty` value TBD (placeholder value -65537).
-{{tbl-arkg-pub-params}} defines key type parameters `pkbl` (-1) and `pkkem` (-2) for the `BL` and `KEM` public key, respectively, as well as key type parameter `dkalg` (-3) representing the algorithm that derived public and private keys may be used with.
+{{tbl-arkg-pub-params}} defines key type parameters `pkbl` (-1) and `pkkem` (-2) for the `BL` and `KEM` public key, respectively, as well as key type parameter `dkalg` (-3), representing the algorithm that derived public and private keys are to be used with.

 {: #tbl-arkg-pub-params title="COSE key type parameters for the ARKG-pub key type."}
 | Name  | Label | Value type | Required? | Description |